flkdnt/bss/Documentation/Architecture.md

 ## bss.service

-This installs a USER systemd service at ??????
+This installs a USER systemd service at `$HOME/.config/systemd/user`.
+The name is changed to `bss-USERID.service`.

+This installs the bss service which runs the Scheduler once it is triggered.

 ## bss.timer

-This installs a USER systemd service timer at ??????
+This installs a USER systemd service timer at `$HOME/.config/systemd/user`.
+The name is changed to `bss-USERID.timer`.

+This trigger runs hourly, allowing brb to check or modify jobs as needed